I hope you enjoy this blog post.

 8. Memories of Moments With You

-Another of the most expensive Damien Hirst art pieces created, Memories of Moments With You features a cabinet of diamonds.
+Another of the most expensive Damien Hirst art pieces created as of 2024, Memories of Moments With You features a cabinet of diamonds.
 The cabinet was crafted from stainless steel, which was then coated in gold, and accented by glass, nickel, aluminium, and cubic zirconia, which act as the ‘diamonds’.
 The gold plating of the cabinet creates the perfect backdrop for the sparkling enchantment of the ‘diamonds’.

 9. Here Today Gone Tomorrow